azuxx/data-sharing-p3/README.md

 # data-sharing-p3

-Progetto di Programmazione Concorrente e Distribuita (A.A 2009/2010) - Project of Concurrent and Distributed Programming
+Progetto di Programmazione Concorrente e Distribuita (A.A 2009/2010) - Project of Concurrent and Distributed Programming (A.A 2009/2010)

 Titolo: Data Sharing